 - If an archer has an equipment failure, they should let a Judge know straight away. - Try to ascertain from the archer how long they think it will be until they are ready to resume shooting and if they need any assistance.
 Then leave them to repair the fault whilst remaining close by. - Keep the Chief Judge and DOS informed of what is happening. - When the archer is ready to restart shooting they can join back in and make up any arrows they have missed at the earliest opportunity, normally either at the end of the end or at the end of the distance.
-They get 40 seconds per arrow.
-However they cannot delay the shoot by more than 15 minutes. - The process is the same for minor medical emergencies.
+They get 40 seconds per arrow. - The maximum time or number of ends for make-up arrows to be shot is 15 minutes (following regular order of shooting and timing), or two ends of 6 arrows outdoors and three ends of 3 arrows indoors, whichever happens first. - The process is the same for minor medical emergencies.